Thin-film transistor: History

 In February 1957, John Wallmark of RCA filed a patent for a thin film MOSFET in which germanium monoxide was used as a gate dielectric.
 Paul K. Weimer, also of RCA implemented Wallmark's ideas and developed the thin-film transistor (TFT) in 1962, a type of MOSFET distinct from the standard bulk MOSFET.
 It was made with thin films of cadmium selenide and cadmium sulfide.
 In 1966, T.P.
 Brody and H.E.
 Kunig at Westinghouse Electric fabricated indium arsenide (InAs) MOS TFTs in both depletion and enhancement modes.

 The idea of a TFT-based liquid-crystal display (LCD) was conceived by Bernard J. Lechner of RCA Laboratories in 1968.
 Lechner, F.J.
 Marlowe, E.O.
 Nester and J. Tults demonstrated the concept in 1968 with an 18x2 matrix dynamic scattering LCD that used standard discrete MOSFETs, as TFT performance was not adequate at the time.
 In 1973, T. Peter Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories developed a CdSe (cadmium selenide) TFT, which they used to demonstrate the first CdSe thin-film-transistor liquid-crystal display (TFT LCD).
 The Westinghouse group also reported on operational TFT electroluminescence (EL) in 1973, using CdSe.
 Brody and Fang-Chen Luo demonstrated the first flat active-matrix liquid-crystal display (AM LCD) using CdSe in 1974, and then Brody coined the term "active matrix" in 1975.
 However, mass production of this device was never realized, due to complications in controlling the compound semiconductor thin film material properties, and device reliability over large areas.

 A breakthrough in TFT research came with the development of the amorphous silicon (a-Si) TFT by P.G. le Comber, W.E.
 Spear and A. Ghaith at the University of Dundee in 1979.
 They reported the first functional TFT made from hydrogenated a-Si with a silicon nitride gate dielectric layer.
-The a-Si TFT was soon recognized as being more suitable for a large-area AM LCD.
+The a-Si TFT was soon recognized as being more suitable for large-area AM LCD.
 This led to commercial research and development (R&D) of AM LCD panels based on a-Si TFTs in Japan.